Documentation

 ORCID iDs

-Percentage of content containing ORCID iDs.
+Percentage of records containing ORCID iDs.
 These persistent identifiers enable users to precisely identify a researcher’s work - even when that researcher shares a name with someone else, or if they change their name.

 Why is this important?